 4. Remove the dough from the bowl onto a lightly floured surface.
 Divide the dough into 12 parts.
 Using floured hands, form each part into a ball.
 Due to the raisins and apple, the ball won’t be completely smooth, but that’s ok.
 Add each ball to the lined baking sheet, spacing all 12 evenly apart.
 Cover the baking (plastic wrap ok) and allow to rise a second time until they’re touching and look bloated and puffy.

 5. Preheat oven to 375F.
 Make the flour paste by whisking together equal parts flour and water.
 Whisk well so the batter is not lumpy.
 Add the batter to a piping bag fitted with a plain, small to medium tip.
-(The batter will be runny.)
+(If the batter is too runny, you can just mix in a little flour.)
 Pipe a cross on each bun.
 Transfer the buns to the oven.

 6. Bake for about 20 minutes, until golden-brown.
 While baking, prepare the honey butter by stirring the melted butter with honey in a small bowl.
 Once the buns are golden brown, remove them from the oven and brush the tops with the honey butter.

 7. Carefully lift up the parchment paper or silplat and transfer the buns to a wire rack to cool.
 Allow to cool completely (or enjoy warm, if you’re like me and you can’t wait!)